GayanEdiriweera/ContactShare/README.md

 # Hand Pass

-Hand Pass is a simple way to make and present QR codes for other people to scan.
-You can use QR codes to share specific information and trigger events on the scanning device.
-Hand Pass aims to be an easy, robust and cross-platform way to exchange information in person.
+Hand Pass is an easy way to make and present QR Codes for other people to scan.
+You can use QR Codes to share specific information and trigger actions on the scanning device.
+Hand Pass aims to be an accessible, reliable and cross-platform way to exchange information in person.

 ## Usage